esyede/rakit/packages/docs/data/validation.md

 **Note that we do not explicitly bind the error messages to the view in our GET route**.

-However, the `$error` variable will still be available in the view.
+However, the `$errors` variable will still be available in the view.
 Rakit cleverly determines if there are errors in the session, and if there are, it automatically binds them to the view for you.

 If there are no errors in the session, an empty message container will still be bound to the view.

-In your view, this allows you to always assume you have a message container available through the `$error` variable.
+In your view, this allows you to always assume you have a message container available through the `$errors` variable.
 This will definitely make your life easier.

-For example, if email validation fails, we can look for `'email'` in the `$error` session.
+For example, if email validation fails, we can look for `'email'` in the `$errors` variable.

 ```php
 $errors->has('email')